fttlov/JCAdvance/README.md

 #### Config.ini Settings (Under [Motion])
 AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
 Highly recommended.<br>
 AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double rumble).
-After that, calibration is possible only in manual mode by hotkeys
+After that, calibration is possible only in manual mode by hotkey

   ### Polling Rate & Performance